 Project New Opportunity (PNO) is a Washington D. C – based project of the Center for Community Alternatives (CCA), a New York nonprofit organization serving diverse populations in New York State and widely recognized as a national leader in the field of community-based and client-centered alternatives to incarceration.
 Malcolm C. Young, an attorney experienced in criminal justice sentencing and reentry programs and policies and Marsha Weissman, CCA’s former Executive Director and currently serving as CCA’s Senior Policy Advisor conceived, developed and launched PNO.

 MISSION: WHO WE SERVE

-PNO’s mission is to ensure the successful return of men and women whom the Federal Bureau of Prisons will release ahead of their original sentence date because of:
+PNO’s mission is to ensure the successful return of men and women from the Federal Bureau of Prisons.
+Our first priority was to serve individuals who were released ahead of their original sentence date because of:

 PNO REPORTS AND FACT SHEETS